 Don’t be afraid to leave and try another group, or try 2 or 3 until you feel comfortable.

-Facebook is a good hunting ground for groups.
+Facebook is also a good hunting ground for groups.
 Just do a search for the type of loss you have experienced and see what comes up.
 These tend to be the most active groups around.

 There are also some specialist grief websites with their own forums.
 Here are two of the best: